Dewb/ndi-mod/README.md

 NDI is a trademark of NewTek and the NDI SDK is copyrighted by NewTek.
 It is included here (in `deps/ndi`) under the terms of the [NDI SDK License Agreement](https://233b1d13b450eb6b33b4-ac2a33202ef9b63045cbb3afca178df8.ssl.cf1.rackcdn.com/license/NDI-SDK-License-Agreement-2019.pdf).
 The NDI source headers are licensed with [The MIT License](https://mit-license.org/).

-The rest of this repo is licensed under [version 3 of the GPL](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The rest of this repo is also licensed under [The MIT License](https://mit-license.org/).
+This software is provided as-is, without warranty of any kind, use at your own risk.